 Public Meeting Closed

-Amendment Article 1 – no changes
+Amendment Article 1 – no changes RMarshall motioned, PRenaud Seconded, vote unanimous in favor of presented as written.

-Amendment Article 2 – strike words in the paren (legal, accounting, insurance, medical, technical and other similar types of commercial services) and add after Professional Uses “as defined in Section IV:B” Motion by Bob, seconded by Paul.
-No further discussion, vote was unanimous.
+Amendment Article 2 – strike words in the parenthesis (legal, accounting, insurance, medical, technical and other similar types of commercial services) and add after Professional Uses “as defined in Section IV:B” Motion by RMarshall, seconded by PRenaud.
+No further discussion, vote was unanimous in favor of the revisions.

-Amendment Article 3 – no changes RMarshall motioned, PRenaud Seconded, vote unanimous
+Amendment Article 3 – no changes RMarshall motioned, PRenaud Seconded, vote unanimous in favor of presented as written.

-Amendment Article 4 – no changes RMarshall motioned, PRenaud Seconded, Vote unanimous
+Amendment Article 4 – no changes RMarshall motioned, PRenaud Seconded, Vote unanimous in favor of presented as written.

-Amendment Article 5 – no changes AWood motioned, Ken seconded, vote unanimous.
+Amendment Article 5 – no changes AWood motioned, KPaulsen seconded, vote unanimous in favor of presented as written.

-Amendment Article IX Open Space Subdivision Ordinance – discussion about open space and the ability to put the septic in the open space, and whether or not the homeowner’s association may have the ability to weasel out of our intent.
+Amendment Article IX Open Space Subdivision Ordinance –

+Discussion about open space and the ability to put the septic in the open space, and whether or not the homeowner’s association may have the ability to weasel out of our intent.
 Definition on Common Area, and Open Space and how to define open land that is not in conservation.

 Members were not in agreement on changes.
 PRenaud moved to withdraw Amendment Article 6.
 RMarshall seconded the motion.
 More discussion on why the Amendment should not go forward as written.
-Vote was unanimous.
+Vote was unanimous in favor to withdraw Amendment Article 6.

-Jim asked if we had to notice that we were withdrawing it, answer was No.
+JFletcher asked if we had to notice that we were withdrawing it, answer was “No.”

 RMarshall wants the board to commit themselves to addressing the Open Space Ordinance again soon.
 Perhaps putting it on the agenda and forming a subcommittee would be a good idea.